 - Canoe Restaurant

-There are tons of awesome restaurants to eat in the Toronto Financial District, but these were just several of my favourites.
+There are tons of awesome restaurants to eat in the Toronto Financial District, but these were just some of my favourites!

 Feel free to subscribe to my weekly newsletter to get my blog posts delivered straight to your inbox.